 New Jersey

-Everything about Symphony of the Seas was designed with families in mind.
+Everything about Independence of the Seas was designed with families in mind.
 This makes it easy to decide what to do during the day, where to eat, and how to spend your evenings.
-Glow-in-the-dark laser tag, a water park, 10-story dry slide, surf simulator, rock-climbing wall, kids’ clubs—you name it—there’s more than enough to fill every day of a weeklong cruise, and then some.
-To wrap it all up with a pretty bow, the ship offers several family cabins, including an over-the-top suite with a slide, cinema, and other whimsical features.
+A water park, surf simulator, ice skating, kids’ clubs—you name it—there’s more than enough to fill every day of a weeklong cruise, and then some.
+To wrap it all up with a pretty bow, the ship offers several large cabins where the entire family can hang out with plenty of space to spare.

 New York